Nath-B/Graphical-Models/Linear and quadratic classification/README.md

 # Linear and quadratic classification

-This folder provides MATLAB implementation for a few probabilistic graphical models algorithms :
+These files provide MATLAB implementation for a few probabilistic graphical models algorithms :

 - Linear regression
 - Logistic regression